jordansissel/presentation-an-implementation-of-puppet/puppet-at-loggly.markdown

 * Export resource definitions to a central database
 * Collect exported resources on nodes
 * You can export custom defines.

+Biggest win:

+**Treat your infrastructure as a collective (or multiple collectives) rather than as individual, standalone hosts**

 # Exported Resources